-- · Your employee's medical team will let you know when and how they will be able to return to work. - Check your return to work policy if you have one. - Consider making reasonable adjustments to support them - you have a legal responsibility to do this. - Make a Return to Work Plan and review it regularly. - Refer your employee to an Occupational Health Advisor and Employee Assistance Programme if you have them. - Find out if your employee is eligible for an Access to Work grant. - Ask them if they'd like you to arrange catch ups with colleagues before they return or shortly after. - Offer training to boost confidence and update their skills. - Ask your employee how they would like you to talk to your team, and ask your team to be supportive. - Have regular check-ins and reviews.
+- Your employee's medical team will let you know when and how they will be able to return to work. - Check your Return to Work policy if you have one. - Consider making reasonable adjustments to support them - you have a legal responsibility to do this. - Make a Return to Work plan and review it regularly. - Refer your employee to an Occupational Health Advisor, vocational rehabilitation practitioner or an Employee Assistance Programme if you have them. - Find out if your employee is eligible for an Access to Work grant. - Ask them if they'd like you to arrange catch ups with colleagues before they return or shortly after. - Offer training to boost confidence and update their skills. - Ask your employee how they would like you to talk to your team, and ask your team to be supportive. - Have regular check-ins and reviews.